Introduction

 Becoming an active Validator

-In order to become a validator and enter the validator set, a minimum set of success criteria must be met.
+In order to become a validator and enter the validator set to help secure the network and earn rewards, a minimum set of success criteria must be met:

 - The node must be fully synced